-This release provides information on diptheria infections in Scotland for 2022
+This release provides information on laboratory-confirmed cases of diphtheria infections reported in Scotland for the period from April to June 2023

 Data in the most recent quarterly updates supersedes data reported in previous reports.

 Diphtheria is an acute bacterial infection affecting the upper respiratory tract or the skin, caused by the diphtheria toxin produced by toxigenic strains of Corynebacterium.